-Authors would like to thank the Directorate General of Research, Technology, and Higher Education Indonesia for providing the PTUPT research grant in funding this research [No. 229/SP2H/LT/DRPM/2019].
-Authors would also like to thank the Packaging Design teaching team Ms. Elisabeth Christine Yuwono who assisted in accompanying the students as they conducted a field survey and guiding the packaging design process.
-Thank you also for Packaging Design students in the year 2017 class for their kindly cooperation and effort.
-Lastly, the authors thank the community who have collaborated with us in this research.
+We would like to thank the Directorate General of Research, Technology and Higher Education Indonesia for providing the PTUPT research grant in funding our research.
+We would also like to thank the Packaging Design teaching team Ms. Elisabeth Christine Yuwono who assisted in accompanying the students as they conducted a field survey and guiding the packaging design process.
+Thank you also for my Packaging Design students in year 2017 class for their kindly cooperation and effort.
+Lastly, we thank the community who have collaborated with us in this research.